Southern Rural Water recently sought expressions of interest from Latrobe Valley farmers about additional water allocations from Blue Rock Dam.

 Are there any further requirements?

 Those who are successful must meet relevant licencing requirements under the Water Act 1989.
-Also, this may include other statutory requirements, depending on the intended use.
+Also, this may include other statutory requirements, depending on the intended use, including the provision of Irrigation Development Plans.